JerichoJones/Old-STAK-Support-Guide/README.md

 ---
 # AMD OpenCl issue with STAK
+- Type of the CPU.
+Running stock clocks/voltages?
+If not, provide settings.

+- Type of the GPU (if you try to miner with the GPU).
+Running stock clocks/voltages?
+If not, provide settings.

+- Amount of RAM memory.
+Running stock clocks/voltages?
+If not, provide settings.

  - Provide the error message, log and/or relevant screenshot
   ```
  - Run `clinfo` and add the output here